-- Register for your classes. - Enroll in the Payment Plan by the Target Enrollment Dates listed below. - You will need your credit/debit card information, or bank routing number (located at the bottom of your deposit slip or checks). - Go online to the PNWCC website. - When on the college website, navigate to the Financial Aid page, click Pay Tuition and Fees Online and login with your Student ID. - Follow the prompts to pay your bill.
-Choose 'Set Up Payment Plan' and follow the instructions.
+- · Register for your classes. - · Enroll in the Payment Plan by the Target Enrollment Dates listed below. - · You will need your credit/debit card information, or bank routing number (located at the bottom of your deposit slip or checks). - · Log onto your Populi student account. - · Click on My Profile then the Financial tab. - · Select Make a Payment. - · Fill in required information. - · Use the drop down under Payment Frequency and select Pay this amount monthly. - · Select your preferred Payment Method and follow the instructions.